SourMitten/SSM/README.md

 ---

-## Features
+## Main Features

+- Hostname and system uptime display
 - CPU, memory, and disk usage with color-coded bars
-- Network speed (auto-scaled in KB/MB/GB per second)
-- Top 10 processes by CPU usage
+- Top 10 processes by CPU usage (and the ability to kill these processes)
-- Hostname and system uptime display
-- Refreshes every second
+- Network speed (provided by speedtest.net)
 - Clean, beginner-friendly interface

 ---